ably-labs/cursors-everywhere/README.md

-# Cursor Position Sharing: An Adventure in Web Development
+# Cursor Everywhere: An experiment on shared cursors for every website

 Working with collaboration tools like [Miro](https://miro.com/) and [VS Code Live Share](https://code.visualstudio.com/learn/collaboration/live-share) has transformed my expectations of collaborative interactions.
 However, I found myself trying to move my cursor around websites during calls with colleagues, despite not sharing my screen.
 It was as if I believed they could see my cursor.
 I even caught myself saying, 'and when I click here...', only to realize I was sharing with nothing but the void.